 - Cost per $1 Million per year (1/3 in each fund): $667

-While I am happy to see Vanguard leapfrog Fidelity, both still lag Charles Schwab when it comes to ultra low cost investing.
+Fidelity and Charles Schwab are now the leaders when it comes to ultra low cost investing.
 They have seen the money pouring into Vanguard and have made a move to capture some of those dollars.
 It’s an intelligent tactic.

 Critics of Schwab (and Fidelity) have suggested that the recent price wars are an effort to dangle loss leaders out front in order to gain investors who might use their more expensive advisory services or invest in their actively managed funds.